Heapy/kotbot/core-gen/src/main/resources/latest.md

   can_send_voice_notes for different media types.
 * Added the parameter use_independent_chat_permissions to the methods restrictChatMember and setChatPermissions.
 * Added the field user_chat_id to the class ChatJoinRequest.

-#### December 30, 2022

-Bot API 6.4

-* Added the field is_persistent to the class ReplyKeyboardMarkup, allowing to control when the keyboard is shown.
-* Added the parameter has_spoiler to the methods sendPhoto, sendVideo, and sendAnimation.
-* Added the field has_spoiler to the classes InputMediaPhoto, InputMediaVideo, and InputMediaAnimation.
-* Added the field has_media_spoiler to the class Message.
-* The parameters name and icon_custom_emoji_id of the method editForumTopic are now optional.
-If they are omitted, the existing values are kept.
-* Added the classes ForumTopicEdited, GeneralForumTopicHidden, GeneralForumTopicUnhidden, and WriteAccessAllowed and the fields forum_topic_edited, general_forum_topic_hidden, general_forum_topic_unhidden, and write_access_allowed to the class Message.
-* Added the methods editGeneralForumTopic, closeGeneralForumTopic, reopenGeneralForumTopic, hideGeneralForumTopic, unhideGeneralForumTopic for managing the General topic in forums.
-* Added the parameter message_thread_id to the method sendChatAction for sending chat actions to a specific message thread or a forum topic.
-* Added the field has_hidden_members to the class Chat.
-Note that the method getChatMember is only guaranteed to work if the bot is an administrator in the chat.
-* Added the field has_aggressive_anti_spam_enabled to the class Chat.
-* Added Web App events qrTextReceived and clipboardTextReceived.
-* Added the field platform to the class WebApp.
-* Added the methods showScanQrPopup, closeScanQrPopup, and readTextFromClipboard to the class WebApp.
-* Added the parameter options to the method openLink of the class WebApp.

-#### November 5, 2022

-Bot API 6.3

-* Added support for Topics in Groups.
-* Added the field is_forum to the class Chat.
-* Added the fields is_topic_message and message_thread_id to the class Message to allow detection of messages belonging to a forum topic and their message thread identifier.
-* Added the classes ForumTopicCreated, ForumTopicClosed, and ForumTopicReopened and the fields forum_topic_created, forum_topic_closed, and forum_topic_reopened to the class Message.
-Note that service messages about forum topic creation can't be deleted with the deleteMessage method.
-* Added the field can_manage_topics to the classes ChatAdministratorRights, ChatPermissions, ChatMemberAdministrator, and ChatMemberRestricted.
-* Added the parameter can_manage_topics to the method promoteChatMember.
-* Added the methods createForumTopic, editForumTopic, closeForumTopic, reopenForumTopic, deleteForumTopic, unpinAllForumTopicMessages, and getForumTopicIconStickers for forum topic management.
-* Added the parameter message_thread_id to the methods sendMessage, sendPhoto, sendVideo, sendAnimation, sendAudio, sendDocument, sendSticker, sendVideoNote, sendVoice, sendLocation, sendVenue, sendContact, sendPoll, sendDice, sendInvoice, sendGame, sendMediaGroup, copyMessage, forwardMessage to support sending of messages to a forum topic.
-* Added support for Multiple Usernames via the field active_usernames in the class Chat.
-* Added the field emoji_status_custom_emoji_id to the class Chat.

 See earlier changes »